 In this example of wireframing and prototyping, you can see that the decision-making app helps users solve challenging questions.
 The wireframes are provided in a format of user flow, and this format communicates the concept to the product team and stakeholders.
 The layout is minimalistic but contains all essential information and UI elements.

-In this blog post of wireframing and prototyping, wireframes help bring usability to the forefront and strongly utilise them to illustrate the layout of pages and the functionality of the elements on the page.
+In this blog post on wireframing and prototyping, wireframes help bring usability to the forefront and strongly utilise them to illustrate the layout of pages and the functionality of the elements on the page.
 Whereas mockups help in a mockup provides at least part of the functionality of a system and enables testing of a design.
 And a prototype is a demo of what a product is going to look like when it goes live.
-The characteristics of wireframe, mockups and prototype processes complement each other, making it one of the reasons why many designers follow all the three process for designing, rather than favouring one over the other.
-That was one of the main reasons behind this blog post of wireframing and prototyping.
+The characteristics of wireframe, mockups and prototype processes complement each other, making it one of the reasons why many designers follow all three processes for designing, rather than favouring one over the other.
+That was one of the main reasons behind this blog post on wireframing and prototyping.

-Wireframe prototype tools like Adobe XD, Sketch, Figma have now occupied a central place in the user experience designers’ toolbox.
+Wireframe prototype tools like Adobe XD, Sketch, and Figma have now occupied a central place in the user experience designers’ toolbox.
 These tools act as a bridge between the ideas captured on the paper prototyping stage and the finished build; they are enabling designers to transform how user experience designers work.